wavefrontHQ/docs/pages/doc/metric_types.md

 To have Wavefront treat a metric as a delta counter, you have several choices:
 * Use the `cs()` instead of the `ts()` function.
-* Add a delta character to the metric.
+* Add a delta character prefix to the metric.

-The Wavefront service aggregates delta metric points and stores the aggregated point.

 [Using Delta Counters](delta_counters.html#using-delta-counters) gives details and best practices.

 ## Histograms